Sanjay's Super Team

-Sanjay's Super Team is a computer-animated short film produced by Pixar Animation Studios.
+Sanjay's Super Team is an animated short film produced by Pixar Animation Studios.
 Written and directed by Sanjay Patel, and based on his childhood, it premiered on June 15, 2015 at the Annecy International Animated Film Festival in France, and accompanied the theatrical release of Pixar's The Good Dinosaur on November 25, 2015.

 Inspired by Patel's own childhood when he felt conflicted by the modern world and the Hindu traditions of his family, Sanjay's Super Team follows the daydream of a young Indian boy, bored with his father's religious meditation, who imagines Hindu gods as superheroes.

 Plot

 A young boy, Sanjay, is watching his favorite superhero show, Super Team, at home and sketching its characters in his notebook.
 At the same time, his father is trying to meditate at a small Hindu shrine in the same room.
 Each is annoyed by the sounds of the other's activity until Sanjay's father turns off the television, confiscates his son's Super Team action figure, and makes him participate in prayer.
 Sanjay retrieves the toy while his father is distracted, but accidentally sets its cape on fire from the shrine's oil lamp.
 While putting out the cape, he extinguishes the lamp as well and is transported to a temple with three stone statues.

 Suddenly, the evil demon king, Ravana, appears and begins to steal the statues' weapons.
 Sanjay breaks the light-up mechanism in his toy and uses it to ignite the giant lamp in the middle of the room, bringing the statues to life as the gods Vishnu, Durga, and Hanuman.
 The gods begin to fend off Ravana’s attacks and ring their bells to drive him back, but he retaliates, destroying their bells.

-Sanjay recognizes the giant lamp as an upside-down bell and breaks his toy on it to ring it aloud, banishing Ravana from the temple.
+Sanjay recognizes the giant lamp as an upside-down bell and breaks his toy on it to ring it aloud, calming Ravana who peacefully departs from the temple.
 Sanjay receives a new toy from Vishnu as well as his blessing, then finds himself back in the real world, the cape on his action figure intact.
 His father returns the remote control, disappointed at his son's lack of interest in their cultural traditions.
 Sanjay begins drawing in his notebook and surprises his father with a new sketch: the gods from his daydream watching over the Super Team heroes.

 The story ends with real life pictures of Sanjay Patel and his father, during his childhood and in the present day.